vinit-deligence/meteor-test/README.md

 A Meteor-based file management application that demonstrates handling different types of files (Images, PDFs, and URLs) along with user management capabilities.
 This project was created as a test project for zipBoard.

+## Important Note

+This repository is for testing purposes only.
+Please fork this repository to your own account and do not modify this original repository.
+All your work should be done in your forked version.

 ## 🚀 Features

 - User management with profile information